vivoconference/vivo2017/_posts/2017-05-19-vivo17workshops.markdown

 ##### Title: Managing Assets as Linked Data with Fedora

+##### Organizers:
+- David Wilcox
-##### Organizers: David Wilcox and Andrew Woods
+- Andrew Woods

 ###### Duration: 3.5 hours

+###### Description:

-###### Description: Fedora is a flexible, extensible, open source repository platform for managing, preserving, and providing access to digital content.
+Fedora is a flexible, extensible, open source repository platform for managing, preserving, and providing access to digital content.
 Fedora is used in a wide variety of institutions including libraries, museums, archives, and government organizations.
 Fedora 4 introduces native linked data capabilities and a modular architecture based on well-documented APIs and ease of integration with existing applications.
 Recent community initiatives have added more robust functionality for exporting resources from Fedora in standard formats to support complete digital preservation workflows.
 Both new and existing Fedora users will be interested in learning about and experiencing Fedora features and functionality first-hand.

 Attendees will be given pre-configured virtual machines that include Fedora bundled with the Solr search application and a triplestore that they can install on their laptops and continue using after the workshop.
 These virtual machines will be used to participate in hands-on exercises that will give attendees a chance to experience Fedora by following step-by-step instructions.
 Participants will learn how to create and manage content in Fedora in accordance with linked data best practices and the Portland Common Data Model.
 Attendees will also learn how to import resources into Fedora and export resources from Fedora to external systems and services as part of a digital curation workflow.
 Finally, participants will learn how to search and run SPARQL queries against content in Fedora using the included Solr index and triplestore.

 ##### Title: Promoting FAIR data principles with figshare

+###### Organizer:
-###### Organizer: Alan Hyndman
+- Alan Hyndman

 ###### Duration: 3.5 hours

+###### Description:

-###### Description: There has been much talk around FAIR repositories -- making content in a repository Findable, Accessible, Interoperable, and Discoverable-- to help create efficiencies throughout the research workflow and allowing researchers to build on data and research that came before them.
+There has been much talk around FAIR repositories -- making content in a repository Findable, Accessible, Interoperable, and Discoverable-- to help create efficiencies throughout the research workflow and allowing researchers to build on data and research that came before them.
 Figshare works with researchers and publishers to help bridge this gap and connect the valuable underlying data to both the article and the researcher themselves, allowing for more credit for non-traditional outputs of research to spur scientific discovery and incentivize data sharing.
 This presentation will show how, by providing valuable infrastructure and bringing non-traditional research outputs to the forefront, discoverability and data reuse can raise researcher profiles and allow publishers to provide additional value to the journal article itself.

 Openly-available academic data on the web will soon become the norm.
 Funders and publishers are already making preparations for how this content will be best managed and preserved.
 The coming open data mandates from funders and governments mean that we are now talking about ‘when’, not ‘if’, the majority of academic outputs will live openly on the worldwide web.
 The EPSRC of the UK is mandating dissemination of all of the digital products of research they fund this year.
 Similarly, the European Commission, Whitehouse’s OSTP, and Government of Canada are pushing ahead with directives that are also causing a chain effect of open data directives amongst European governments and North American funding bodies.